Fresno Grizzlies Game Notes vs Visalia

 Fres-Notes:

-HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide (Arizona Diamondbacks Single-A affiliate) start a six-game series today at Chukchansi Park.
+HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide (Arizona Diamondbacks Single-A affiliate) continue their six-game series tonight at Chukchansi Park.
 This is the first of two regular season series between the clubs in 2023 and the only meeting in Fresno.
-The Grizzlies are 18-0 at home (three sweeps) and 35-7 all-time against the Rawhide.
-The Grizzlies have also won 13 straight contests against their Highway 99 rivals.
-On the other side, four of the Rawhide's seven wins have come via one-run walk-offs.
+The Grizzlies are 18-1 at home (three sweeps) and 35-8 all-time against the Rawhide.
+The Grizzlies have also won 13 of their last 14 contests against their Highway 99 rivals.
+On the other side, four of the Rawhide's eight wins have come via one-run walk-offs.
 The two cities are 39.26 miles from one another, or if you drive non-stop, 43 minutes or so.
 From Fresno to Visalia, you would drive in a southeast direction, following the CA 99 route.

 A FRANCHISE-RECORD INNING: On Sunday, May 7th at Stockton, Fresno scored an incredible 12 runs in the 8th inning, a franchise-record (since 1998).
 The previous Grizzlies run record in an inning was 11, done three times since 2005.
 On June 20, 2005, Fresno stomped Salt Lake 19-2 after an 11-run 5th.
 On June 29, 2007, Fresno beat Sacramento 13-4 after an 11-run 5th.
 The most recent time was on August 23, 2010 when Fresno defeated Colorado Springs at Security Service Field 12-3 after an 11-run 6th (the Grizzlies pitching coach was Pat Rice).
 The Grizzlies brought 16 batters to the plate and every starter tallied at least one run in the inning.
 Fresno did not record an extra-base hit, smacking seven singles (six recorded one or more RBI), walking five times and reaching on one error.
 Parker Kelly, Luis Mendez and Jake Snider reached base and scored in both of their plate appearances during the frame.
 Andy Perez laced two singles, driving in four runs during the absurd inning.